 The richly illustrated explanatory book does what it is supposed to do in an idiosyncratic, almost bitter way.
 It explains Brexit and lets the islanders have their say.
 Of course, not without serious criticism, which is cleverly woven in in a humorous way: The book is printed in England, but when it rains it could happen that it also happens in Italy.

-“Leaving was the will of the people,” sighs Angelica's father.
+"Leaving what the will of the people," sees Angelica's father.
 He voted to leave.
 Angelica voted to remain, but she feels the same way.
-“It is the will of the people,” she sighs.
+"It is the will of the people," she sighs.
 They stare at the ducks.
 They like the ducks.
-Ducks are better than people.
-"Source: The Story of Brexit a Ladybirds for Grown Ups
+Ducks are better than people."Source: The Story of Brexit a Ladybirds for Grown Ups

 The English language book The Story of Brexit a Ladybirds* for Grown Ups is currently available for 7,39 euros.